cloudflare/cloudflare-docs/content/zaraz/_index.md

 {{<resource-group>}}

-{{<resource header="Discord channel" href="https://discord.cloudflare.com" icon="logo-Discord">}}
+{{<resource header="Discord Channel" href="https://discord.cloudflare.com" icon="logo-Discord">}}
-If you have any comments, questions, or bugs to report, contact the Zaraz team on their discord channel.
+If you have any comments, questions, or bugs to report, contact the Zaraz team on their Discord channel.
 {{</resource>}}

 {{<resource header="Community Forum" href="https://community.cloudflare.com/c/developers/zaraz/67" icon="learning-center-book">}}